 All of this may sound great but thinking about the price tag can be overwhelming.
 You may be wondering if you can even afford liability insurance and the truth is you can find reasonably priced liability insurance which will actually save you plenty of money should a patient file a lawsuit.

-You can learn more about Physical Therapist General Liability Insurance by clicking here.
+Learn more about Physical Therapist General Liability Insurance.
 In the meantime, let’s dig into the particulars about Physical Therapists Liability insurance pricing.

 Cost of professional liability insurance for physical therapists